ltaylor2/finalproject/README.md

 et al. 2012).
 This tree combines publicly available genetic data with standing taxonomic information.
-In my case, the use of old taxonomic information results in some important erroneous splits (e.g., the placement of *Xenopipo*, *Cryptopipo*, and *Pseudopipra*).
-A new tree with UCE data from all manakin species is in press (Leite et al. 2020) and will be used for this project if the results are made available before the submission deadline.
+In my case, the use of old taxonomic information results in some important erroneous splits (e.g., the placement of *Xenopipo*, *Cryptopipo*, and *Pseudopipra*), but for the purposes of this project I have taken the tree as-is.

-I imported a trace of 10,000 subtrees from BirdTree which were generated with the all available Pipridae taxa.
+I imported a trace of 10,000 subtrees from BirdTree which were generated with all available Pipridae taxa.
 I used [TreeAnnotator](https://beast.community/treeannotator) to collapse that trace into a single consensus tree for all analyses.
 I then prune the tree to retain only those tips for which DPM stage and predefinitive